Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Introduction

 \subsection{Contribution}

-Most implementations of liquid democracy and much of the literature consider a paradigm of simple delegation, wherein each agent can either delegate all their voting weight to a single agent or cast their vote directly \footnote{ Sovereign \cite{siri} provides each user with a finite number of votes that can be delegated independently, constituting a multi-agent delegation.
-However, each received vote must then be dispensed independently by each proxy.}.
-This paper generalizes this model by allowing agents to divide their voting weight arbitrarily and delegate it to multiple agents, while also retaining part of it for themselves.
-This is achieved through a new voting weight measure which preserves the main properties of classic delegation.
-This measure is constructed from a set of simpler voting measures that incorporate a penalty factor on the length of delegation chains.
-We then define the proposed voting measure as the limiting case when this penalty goes to zero.
+The prevalent approach in liquid democracy implementations and existing literature typically adopts a simple delegation paradigm, where each agent has the option to delegate their entire voting weight to a single agent or cast a direct vote \footnote{ Sovereign \cite{siri} introduces a multi-agent delegation system, granting users a finite number of independently delegatable votes; however, each received vote must be independently dispensed by each proxy.}.
+This paper generalizes this model by allowing agents to divide their voting weight arbitrarily and delegate it to multiple agents, while also retaining part of it for themselves, and enabling the existence of equilibrium states.
+This generalization is achieved through a novel voting weight measure that preserves the main properties of classic delegation.
+The introduced measure incorporates a penalty factor based on the length of delegation chains, allowing the existence of equilibrium states.
 As in most platforms and available works, we consider the voting weight trapped in delegation cycles as null votes (see \cite{mythordisaster}).